m1k1o/neko/README.md

 - Added limited support for some mobile browsers with `playsinline` attribute.
 - Added `VIDEO_BITRATE` and `AUDIO_BITRATE` in kbit/s to control stream quality (in collaboration with @mbattista).
 - Added `MAX_FPS`, where you can specify max WebRTC frame rate.
 When set to `0`, frame rate won't be capped and you can enjoy your real `60fps` experience.
 Originally, it was constant at `25fps`.
+- Invite links.
+You can invite people and they don't need to enter passwords by themselves (and get confused about user accounts that do not exits).
+You can put your password in URL using `?pwd=<your-password>` and it will be automatically used when logging in.

 ### Bugs
 - Fixed minor gst pipeline bug.